albertgarcia7149/Lex-Java/README.md

-# Lex-C
+# Lex-Java
 Takes a file and using a list ADT rearranges the lines in alphabetical order

-Programmed using C
+Programmed using Java

 Given an input file like __in.txt__